sureshpandiyan1/instagram-scraper-it/README.md

 ![instagram-scraper-it](https://user-images.githubusercontent.com/112636345/188299393-26ead86e-0955-4a09-8bf9-cdf60fedb131.jpg)

-## What you need to run instagram-scraper-it:
-    - get your session id on your Instagram & logout
-    - Instagram-scraper-it will ask you to enter the session ID for work :)

 ## How to run?

-` python main.py `
+## STEP 1:
+   - just open auth.py & place your username and password
+   - run the Ibot.py to get your current session id

+    `python3 Ibot.py`

+## STEP 2:
+    once you get a session id, run the main file and follow the instructions

+    `python3 main.py`

 ## About Session ID activity:
 - it will stay for more than 5 days for active use,